- Patient & Family Resources

-Home Care Medicine Best in Care, Best in Business, Largest and Most Successful
+Home Care Medicine Best in Care, Best in Business, Largest and Most Successful Annual Meeting!

-Meeting, Home Care Medicine, Best in Care, Best in Business, May 2 and 3 in
+The Academy held its largest and most successful Annual Meeting, Home Care Medicine, Best in Care, Best in Business, May 2 and 3 in Grapevine Texas.

-who attended and to the efforts of the volunteer Planning Committee led by Chair, Dr. Eric De Jonge and Co-Chair Dr. Mindy Fain.
+The success of the meeting was due to the Academy members who attended and to the efforts of the volunteer Planning Committee led by Chair, Dr. Eric De Jonge and Co-Chair Dr. Mindy Fain.

 The slides that accompanied presentations are posted to the Academy site here.

 Annual Meeting Presentation/Session Highlights